 - Get a card that doesn’t charge ATM fees!
 Americans, that’s Charles Schwab for us.

-- I always carry a few bucks in USD and place a few bills in random places around my bags in case of emergency.
+- I always carry a few bucks in USD and place a few bills in random places around my bags in case of an emergency.

 - Don’t drink the tap water!
 There are water refill stations in the larger cities and getting bottled water is the other choice although the plastic adds up, so please avoid when you can.
 With that said, brushing your teeth is fine with the tap water, and yes, the ice is safe!
 They buy their ice and don’t make it with the tap water.
 (Don’t be dumb and miss out on the amazing fruit shakes here)